I’ve got 11 evil leadership techniques lined up for you.

 Not knowing if you are about to make the right or the wrong decision is scary.
 But if there’s no way for you to make a more informed decision, then make the bloody decision and be done with it.

-10. Deal with the troublemakers right off the bat
+10. Set troublemakers straight right off the bat.

 In any group, it’s often easy to spot the potential trouble-makers; subjects2 who will try to make you look bad in front of your team.
 Instead of waiting for them to make their move, take them aside individually and make a deal with them: